eclab/edisyn/README.md

 * New patch editors for the Kawai K5000 family!
 This was a big, and difficult, one.
 * Bug fixes the CC reception and output for the D Station and Drumstation.
 Thanks to Guy Rooms.
+* New version of the Waldorf M editor with revision to match the M's current firmware.
 * Assorted bug fixes